Netfuture/pselect7/README.md

 The **solution** would be to have signals delivered with the same priority as file descriptor events.
-However, with the current overloading of return values, this is not possible.
+However, with the current overloading of return values (fd count vs. -1/`EINTR` for signals), this is not possible.

 ## Introducing `pselect7()`